 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.
 For more on hard water, see link at hard water usgs.

 In addition to the above system described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
 For more detailed information on bad odors and tastes in your water, see the link at: bad-odors-taste.

-H2O Care is an established Massachusetts full service water filtration and testing organization, originally formed in 1989 with offices in Middleton &Stow, MA.
-See our published articles in Water Technology Magazines at http://h2ocare.com.
-Contact us at firstname.lastname@example.org or 800-539-1100.
+H2O Care is an established Massachusetts based, full service water filtration and testing organization originally formed in 1989 with offices in Middleton, Stow & Lakeville, MA.
+See our published articles on regional water quality issues in Water Technology Magazines at www.h2ocare.com.
+Contact us at [email protected] or 800-539-1100.